bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/07-therm.md

 - "Thermalisation takes our system up to the target temperature."
 - "Using a temperature ramp is a good way to slowly increase the system temperature and avoid your system from blowing up due to some bad contacts in your coordinates.
 You can set up a temperature ramp using the NMR restraint options of `sander`."
 - "Density equilibration fixes the water density and corrects the size simulation box.
 It prevents air bubbles in our system that might cause simulation artefacts."
-- You should **ALWAYS** equilibrate your system using `sander`."
 ---

-After the minimisation step, we will heat the system up to the target temperature 298K (25°C, default room temperature for experimental work) while keeping the volume constant.
-Afterwards, we will allow the volume to fluctuate and equilibrate the density of the system at a contant pressure of 1 atm (default value for experimental work) while still keeping the temperature at 298K.
+After the minimisation step, we will heat the system up to the target temperature 298K (25°C, standard value for room temperature experiments) while keeping the volume constant.
+Afterwards, we will allow the volume to fluctuate and equilibrate the density of the system at a contant pressure of 1 atm (standard value) while still keeping the temperature at 298K.

 ## Thermalisation